Suman Kalyanpur: Background

-Suman Kalyanpur was born as Suman Hemmadi on 28 January 1937 in Dhaka, in British India.
-Suman Kalyanpur's father Shankar Rao Hemmadi hailed from a Saraswat Brahmin family belonging Hemmadi, a village in Kundapur Taluk of Udupi District, Karnataka.
-He served on a top post in the Central Bank of India and was posted to Dhaka for a very long period.
-Apart from father and mother Seeta Hemmadi, there were 5 daughters and one son in the family with Suman being the eldest among her siblings.
+She was born as Suman Hemmady on 28 January 1937 in Kolkata.
+When she was 3 years old, the family moved to Dhaka, which was then in British India.
+Her family is native to Hemmadi, a village in Kundapur Taluk of Udupi District, Karnataka.
+Her father Shankar Rao Hemmady hailed from a Saraswat Brahmin family.
+He served on a top post in the Central Bank of India and was posted in Dhaka for a very long period.
+Apart from father and mother Seeta Hemmady, there were 5 daughters and one son in the family with Suman being the eldest among her siblings.
 In 1943, her family moved to Mumbai, where she received her musical training.

 Suman had always been interested in painting and music.
 After completing schooling from Mumbai’s famed St. Columba High School, she got admission in the prestigious Sir J. J. School of Arts for further studies in painting.
 Simultaneously, she started learning classical vocal from Pune's Prabhat Films' music director and a close family friend, Pandit Keshav Rao Bhole.
-According to Suman, initially singing was just hobby to her but gradually her interest in music increased and she started learning it professionally from Ustad Khan, Abdul Rehman Khan and Guruji Master Navrang.
-Suman's younger sister Shyama Hemmady was also a singer.
+According to Suman, initially singing was just hobby to her but gradually her interest in music increased and she started learning it professionally from Ustad Abdul Rehman Khan and Guruji Master Navrang.
+Suman's younger sister, Shyama Hemmady, was also a singer.